 Frank M. Longo, M.D., Ph.D.

 Anne Longo has been CEO of PharmatrophiX since 2010 and also serves as the Senior Director of Development for Neurology & Neurological Sciences at Stanford University.
 Following her graduation from Stanford University, she led programs at the NIH and at the Alliance for Aging Research in Washington DC.
 Ms. Longo also served in business development at Age Wave and at Charles Schwab in San Francisco.
 As CEO of PharmatrophiX, Ms. Longo develops and executes funding models, oversees finances working with the CFO, manages commercial projects and supervises contract research organization (CRO) projects.
 She has worked in medical development since March 2002 where she served as the Director of Development for the Department of Neurology at the University of North Carolina-Chapel Hill and then worked as the Director of Development at Stanford University for Women's Cancer and the Neurosciences beginning in May 2006.
-In her eighteen years of medical development, Ms. Longo has raised over $170M in new gifts including 12 endowed medical school professorships.
+In her twenty-one years of medical development, Ms. Longo has raised over $250M in new gifts including 14 endowed medical school professorships.

 John Autrey has been the CFO of PharmatophiX since 2008 providing accounting services, financial reporting, cash forecasting and NIH grant support to the management team and investors.
 Mr. Autrey works with PharmatrophiX’s CEO on tax, insurance, banking, legal and other administrative issues.
 Mr. Autrey, based in Research Triangle Park, is a co-founder of Rankin McKenzie LLC, one of North Carolina’s largest and most trusted financial management firms.
 He has extensive experience in assisting early stage companies and has served as the CFO for two medical device companies and two CROS.
 A North Carolina native, Mr. Autrey earned his Bachelor’s degree from the University North Carolina - Chapel Hill and a Masters in Business Administration from Wake Forest University.